Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "Really?"
 She sat down on the spare chair he kept for her.
 "I thought you didn’t like the idea of military V-N probes?"

 "I don’t.
-But it… kinda got pointed out to me that somebody else’ll just build them anyway.
+But it... kinda got pointed out to me that somebody else’ll just build them anyway.
 So it may as well be me.
-At least that way…"
+At least that way..."

 "Right."
 Lucy considered the probe in the middle of the room.
 From this side, it was exploded with one-way screens picking open the components.
 Mostly it was orderly, rational stuff.
 The product of years of work on the Coltainers by a team of dozens, copy-pasted in from the finalized version.
-The nanofactories, the resource acquisition drones, the power core and FTL drive, the small nuke for self-destruct purposes were all the same… where it differed, it was pure Lewis.
+The nanofactories, the resource acquisition drones, the power core and FTL drive, the small nuke for self-destruct purposes were all the same... where it differed, it was pure Lewis.

 He was obviously going for a scout first and a weapon second.
 The sensor package was sophisticated, hardened, redundant and had a big chunk of the probe’s energy budget behind it.
 He’d sketched in weapons here and there without bothering to decide what form the weapons should take and his total ignorance in some fields was showing, but as always he’d produced a solid starting point.